Clotting Around

 200

 An older adult with limited mobility is post-op.
-Which prevention is highest priority?
+What prevention is the highest priority?

 What is mechanical prophylaxis (SCDs) and early ambulation to reduce stasis